fbpx

 Are Stranded Colorwork and Fair Isle Knitting the Same Thing?

-Why is it not Fair Isle?
-Because the project as described does not fit into all three of the criteria to be called Fair Isle Knitting.
+Because the project, as described, doesn’t fit all three criteria to be called Fair Isle Knitting.

-What are the three rules for a project to be considered truly Fair Isle
+What are the three rules for a project to be considered truly Fair Isle?

-1. the stitch pattern features the traditional X and 0 design
+1. The stitch pattern features the traditional X and 0 design.

 Where Can You Learn More About Fair Isle?

-Mary Jane Muckelstone Books on Amazon
+Mary Jane Mucklestone Books on Amazon

 Things You Should Know For Stranded Colorwork